Spannocchia (Tuscany) – July 1-11 2014

 Is there electricity?

-Yes, and there is a television and a computer with internet access.
-We can also rent a wi-fi connection for the group.
+Yes, and there is a television and a computer with internet access as well as free wifi in the wifi room.
 Remember to bring your European travel adapter for your electronic devices.

 How close is the nearest town?